Workshop 1: Enzyme engineering, organised by OPTIBIOCAT (10-5pm)

 In this workshop we will use invited talks and open discussions to explore the opportunities to use waste as a feedstock and with special reference to the manufacture of higher value chemicals as well as energy products, and to future bio-refineries.
 Case studies will cover different feedstocks drawn from different stages in the food supply chain and the use of different bio- and chem-technologies for extraction and conversion.
 The workshop will be led by James Clark, Chair of the EU COST Action Network on Food Supply Chain Waste Valorisation.

-Speakers to be announced in May.
+Speakers to be announced in June.